-The advanced reactor utilises improved thermal efficiency and uranium utilisation methods to achieve reduced fuel consumption per kilowhatt-hour, and the manufacture of long-life waste products.
+The advanced reactor utilises improved thermal efficiency and uranium utilisation methods to achieve reduced fuel consumption per kilowhatt-hour as well as less manufacturing of long-life waste products.

 The EPR reactor is expected to achieve 91% capacity utilisation and have a service life of 60 years.
 It will decrease fuel consumption by 17% at an average sustained rate of power generation compared to the conventional 1,300MW reactors.

-The reactor is also equipped with all the recent advances in the areas of environmental protection, technical performance and economic efficiency, required for delivering safe and competitive power without emitting greenhouse gases.
+The reactor is also equipped with all the recent advances in the areas of environmental protection, technical performance and economic efficiency, which are required for delivering safe and competitive power without emitting greenhouse gases.

 The EPR reactor comprises four redundant trains, each capable of fulfilling one of the two essential safety functions of stopping the nuclear reaction and cooling the reactor.

 The reactor provides greater resistance to aeroplane crashes and seismic tremors.
-It also includes a special compartment, which isolates the molten core, and reduces the risk of core molten and the consequences of such accidents.
+It also includes a special compartment, which isolates the molten core, reducing the risk of core molten and the consequences of such accidents.

-Major works during 2009 and 2010 included the delivery of first auxiliary equipment (tanks, pumps and valves) and the instrumentation and control system, and welding of the first equipment supports.
+Major works during 2009 and 2010 included the welding of the first equipment supports as well as the delivery of the first auxiliary equipment (tanks, pumps and valves) and the instrumentation and control system.

 The heat exchangers and safety injection system accumulators (RIS) were installed between March and June 2011.
 The three segments of the reactor’s main stack were erected in October 2015.